Brazilian jiu-jitsu gi: Maintenance

 Due to the nature of wrestling/grappling and the diseases that can come from close contact between people, the gi is typically washed after each class.
-As with most cotton products, a cotton gi must be laundered in cold water and line dried to avoid shrinkage.
+As with many cotton products, a cotton gi must be laundered in cold water and line dried to avoid shrinkage.
 This is important to most jiu-jitsu practitioners as even pre-shrunk gi material has a tendency to shrink further in hot water and a hot dryer cycle.
 To preserve the life of the gi, bleaching is highly discouraged, as this can weaken the fibers of the material and cause them to tear more easily.
 Line drying in bright sunlight is commonly suggested to help remove smells from the gi, due to the bacterial killing properties of UV light.
 Hanging the gi in direct sunlight can damage the integrity of the fabric and reduce its durability, and can also stiffen up fibres in a gi.

 While most gis sold today are made of a colorfast material, some manufacturers recommend that a darker coloured gi (blue, black, red, etc.) be washed with of white vinegar the first time that the outfit is laundered.
 This helps to set the dye in the gi and will minimize fading.

 It is advised to leave a gi to dry in indirect sunlight, and avoid drying in drying machines, as this can cause shrinkage.